SyriiAdvent/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [X] What is the purpose of using _sessions_?
+  - I'm not sure what the specific _Sessions_ syntax is but sessions are used to keep information on a client(browser) server side.
+Its a great way to... persist data for a users interaction through out a web app.
+Especially if there not logged in.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.
+  - bcrypt uses a special hashing algorithm to make sure passwords arent stored in a string form to easily hack users. (bcrypt can be used to hash any string techncially)

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?
+  - bcrypt uses what are called "rounds" to encrpyt a password. if you set rounds to say 20 it would hash a passsword 200 times.
+200 times!!!
+Could you imagine as a hacker having to reverse engineer a hashed string 200 times?

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token?
+  - Header, paylaod, signature

 ## Minimum Viable Product